ngrok/ngrok-docs/docs/guides/raspberry-pi.md

 ngrok allows you to create secure ingress to any app, device or service without spending hours learning arcane networking technologies.
 You can get started with a single command or a single line of code.

-What is ngrok? ngrok is an ingress-as-a-service platform that removes the hassle of getting code online from developers’ plates by decoupling ingress from infrastructure with one line of code , all without provisioning proxies or VPNs.
+What is ngrok? ngrok is an ingress-as-a-service platform that removes the hassle of getting code online from developers’ plates by decoupling ingress from infrastructure with one line of code, all without provisioning proxies or VPNs.

-In this guide, we'll walk you through the process of installing the ngrok agent on a remote Linux device, ensuring the agent runs integrated to your operating system, restricting traffic to trusted origins, and integrating traffic events with your preferred logging tool.
+In this guide, we'll walk you through the process of installing the ngrok agent on a remote Raspberry Pi device, ensuring the agent runs and is integrated into your operating system, restricting traffic to trusted origins, and integrating traffic events with your preferred logging tool.

 ## Step 1: Install the ngrok Agent
 To download and install the ngrok agent on your remote Raspberry Pi device, follow these steps: